Assiminee/Java-Programming-Solving-Problems-with-Software/Baby Names/README.md

 ### Note:
 Before running the code, ensure that the CSV files are downloaded from [this link](http://www.dukelearntoprogram.com/course2/data/us_babynames.zip) and update the path in the getFileName() method to the location where the CSV files are stored on your device.

-The assignment instructions for this mini-project can be found in (the accompanying PDF file)[].
+The assignment instructions for this mini-project can be found in [the accompanying PDF file](https://github.com/Assiminee/Java-Programming-Solving-Problems-with-Software/blob/main/Baby%20Names/MiniProject-ProgrammingExerciseGuide.pdf).